- Blog

 - 20% are missing thematic filters like season or style.

-Filters are essential for enhancing eCommerce UX by reducing friction during the search process.
+Filters are essential for enhancing eCommerce UX by reducing friction during the search process in product search engine.
 They enable users to narrow down options based on their specific needs, improving efficiency.

-Additionally, eCommerce filters help users discover relevant products they might not have found otherwise, increasing their purchase chances.
+Additionally, eCommerce filtering helps users discover relevant products they might not have found otherwise, thereby increasing their purchase chances.
 By presenting tailored options, filters reduce decision fatigue, keeping shoppers engaged longer.

 Ultimately, filters are crucial in optimizing the overall shopping journey, resulting in higher conversion rates.

-Below are the category-specific filter types in eCommerce.
+Below are the category-specific facet and filter types in eCommerce.

 1. Price Filter